ztyyLV/web-twain-docs/indepth/features/OCR-v16.2.md

 downloadOCRB(true);
 ```

-The code asks `DWT` to download `OCRB` from the URL `Dynamsoft.WebTwainEnv.ResourcesPath + '/addon/OCRx64.zip'` and the language data from the URL `Dynamsoft.WebTwainEnv.ResourcesPath + '/addon/OCRBasicLanguages/English.zip'` .
+The code asks `DWT` to download `OCRB` from the URL `Dynamsoft.DWT.ResourcesPath + '/addon/OCRx64.zip'` and the language data from the URL `Dynamsoft.DWT.ResourcesPath + '/addon/OCRBasicLanguages/English.zip'` .
 Both zip files need to be placed on the server where you placed the [resources files]({{site.about}}faqs.html#what-are-the-resources-files).
 As mentioned above, if you can't find these files, you can contact [Dynamsoft Support]({{site.about}}getsupport.html) or get it from [64bit-OCRB-v16-Resources](https://tst.dynamsoft.com/public/download/ocr/OCRBasicx64-v16.zip).

-Once the installation is done, you should be able to find the following files under `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_16\DynamicOCR` .
+Once the installation is done, you should be able to find the following files under `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_17\DynamicOCR` .

 * `DynamicOCRx64_10.0.0.0618.dll` : The version number may vary.
 * `DynamicOCR\eng.traineddata` : This is for English, other language(s) may have different name(s).